FIFA World Cup 2014 Recap: A trip down the memory lanes of Brazil

 Brazil 1-7 Germany

 An image of Brazil superfan Clovis Fernandes went viral after Brazil’s semi-final clash against Germany.
 The image showed a teary-eyed Fernandes clutching a replica model of the FIFA World Cup Trophy.
 He was not the only teary-eyed Brazil fan that night in Belo Horizonte.
 Having lost Neymar with injury before the knockout game, Brazil suffered a disastrous 7-1 defeat at the hands of Germany, who later went on to beat Argentina in the final to lift the trophy.
 Toni Kroos struck twice, while Thomas Mueller, Miroslav Klose, and Sami Khedira scored once each as the hosts went down 0-5 within just 30 minutes into the game.
 Andre Schurrle added to the damage in the second half, as he scored a brace to make the scoreline an embarrassing 0-7.
 Usually, a goal is a consolation, but from 0-7 down, as Brazil, in a World Cup, in front of Brazilian fans, is it really any reason to smile?
 Not at all.
-Hence, an Oscar goal is only a A late goal from Oscar gave Brazil fans something to cheer about, on a night that marked a major shift in the global landscape of football.
+Hence, a late Oscar goal could do little to salvage Brazil’s pride.
 Sadly for Fernandes, who attended over 150 international matches of his country, it was the last time he ever got to see his country in the World Cup finals.
 A year and two months after the devastating loss, Fernandes lost his battle against cancer at the age of 60.

 World Cup-winning ‘Wonder Boy’ substitution